andyboxer/TeeTreeExample/README.md

 ### Running the server example

 Once you have configured the TeeTreeConfiguration file appropriately you can then start the TeeTree controller.

-In a terminal navigate to the TeeTreeExample/launcher directory execute the following command to start the TeeTree Controller
+Execute the following command to start the TeeTree Controller

-    php StartTeeTreeController.php start
+    php /usr/local/TeeTree/server/TeeTreeAdmin.php start /usr/local/TeeTreeExample/TeeTreeServer 11511

+This will start the controller listening on port 11511 and using class definition files below the /usr/local/TeeTreeExample/TeeTreeServer only.

 This should print 'Controller starting ...' and exit, the TeeTree controller should now be running and waiting for service requests on the configured port ( 11511 in example above )
 The exampleServer.log should now contain the startup messages from the server detailing the service port and host name.